The home for fashionistas – The Richmond Fashion Society

 Students studying Psychology at Richmond automatically become members of RPA and, along with all students at the university, can take advantage of an impressive range of events from networking, careers workshops and social activities, to organised trips and animal therapy sessions with ‘Doug the Pug’.
 The association also produces a short newsletter which highlights events, internship opportunities and research in psychology.

-In November this year the RPA held a conference on resilience in demanding environments.
+An example of the kind of event organised by the RPA was a conference held on resilience in demanding environments.
 Four guest speakers with specialisations in sports (Dr. Mark Horne), humanitarian aid workers (Dr. Amanda Comoretto), chronic pain in students (Dr. Danijela Serbic) and psychological resilience in adolescents (Dr. Constantina Panourgia) came to speak,” says the RPA chair, student Fadila Farag.

 This has included self-care tags on bubble-wrap keychains, positive messages on pegs, and puppy therapy with Doug the Therapy Pug.